PolyCole/PortScanner/README.md

 # PortScanner
-A simple port scanner created using sockets in Java.
+A port scanner written in Java using sockets.